yeahglo/osticket-prereqs/README.md

 <p>
 <img width="835" alt="Screen Shot 2023-06-25 at 12 21 31 PM" src="https://github.com/yeahglo/osticket-prereqs/assets/91516100/16904f4f-b371-4903-9719-703e74ffea4c">
 </p>

+**_This what RDP looks like on a Mac.
+You'll use the username and password you created when you set up Windows in the VM, here._**

 **Step 3: Enable Internet Information Services (IIS)**
 - Open IIS from the start menu (Right click start menu > Run > type in "control" > Programs > Programs and Features > Turn Windows Features on or off